Felisong/before-and-after-assignment/README.md

 ## I am Carolina, a student at SAIT

-I will pick 5 number and 5 string modifiers questions to do.
+I will pick 5 number and 5 string modifiers questions to do, they were provided by my teacher.
 Each will have their own js file with a name according to what it is.

 ## Number Modifications